karinnamonzon/cse-15l-lab-report/labWeekOne.md

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/terminaltest.png?raw=true)

 Typing ls in the terminal from the home directory lists 3 files.
-Using the cat command witht the path to hello.txt print "Hello!
-Welcome to CSE 15L osn the next line.
+Using the cat command witht the path to hello.txt print `Hello!
+Welcome to CSE 15L` on the next line.
 With the cd perl5 command it opens the perl5 file.
 The ls command does not produce anything on the next line because the perl5 file is empty.
 The cd ~ command returns the path to the home directory.

 You can exit the remote computer by typing exit into the terminal or using the Ctrl-D shortcut on you keyboard.
 This is what exiting the remote computer with exit looks like: